ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 An efficient way to build and run the UFS Weather Model is to use the regression test (``rt.sh``).
-This script is widely used by model developers on Tier 1 and 2 platforms and is described in :numref:`Section %s <ConductingRegTests>`.
+This script is widely used by model developers on Tier 1 and 2 platforms and is described in the UFS WM GitHub `wiki <https://github.com/ufs-community/ufs-weather-model/wiki/Making-code-changes-in-the-UFS-weather-model-and-its-subcomponents>`_.
 The advantages to this approach are:

 - It does not require a workflow, pre- or post-processing steps.
 - The batch submission script is generated.